Chat with us, powered by LiveChat

 • Pasteurized, UHT pasteurized, or Low-temp pasteurized?
 Pasteurizing milk is a process that arose from a genuine need, that of urban cattle growers and unsanitary situations in the early 1900s.
 For pastured, grassfed, organic cattle whose milk is properly and carefully handled, pasteurization is likely unnecessary.UHT pasteurization is overkill (see above), and low-temp pasteurization is a nice option.
 Sometimes called “VAT” pasteurized, this milk is heated to the lowest possible temp to still kill bacteria.
 Some small organic dairies go this route as a great alternative to UHT milk.

 • Raw/Fresh milk Some folks want to avoid pasteurization altogether.
 Unpasteurized milk is also referred to as raw milk or fresh milk, and there are various regulations concerning its sale.
 In some states, you can buy raw milk at a store, in others, you can only buy it for “pet consumption”, and in some states like mine (Michigan), in order to obtain raw milk, one has to own a cow.
 Some farmers get around this by selling “cow shares” wherein people can buy a certain share of the cow, then pay for its “boarding” in exchange for a gallon or two of milk per week.
-This article discusses a study in which calves were given raw milk and pasteurized milk, and within months, the calves on pasteurized milk got sick and died.
+This article (Link no longer available) discusses a study in which calves were given raw milk and pasteurized milk, and within months, the calves on pasteurized milk got sick and died.
 There is clearly a nutritional difference between raw milk (never cooked, straight from the cow) and pasteurized milk.
 The book I read that really sealed the deal for raw milk in my mind was The Untold Story of Milk by Ron Schmid.

 • Some benefits of raw milk include: